* * *

 As a recitalist, Mr. Ryan’s solo engagements have taken him to numerous prominent venues and festivals throughout the United States and Europe.
 Recent performances in the UK have included St. Paul’s London, Ripon, Southwark, and Truro Cathedrals, and a celebrity recital at St. Michael & All Angels Church in Great Torrington.
 In Germany, he has performed at Leipzig’s Nicholaikirche and at international organ festivals in Hamburg, Lübeck, Konstanz, and Kevelaer.
 Other European venues include the Cathédrale St-André in Bordeaux (France), and the international Spätsommer Festival in Zürich (Switzerland).
 In the United States, recent engagements include the Piccolo Spoleto Festival’s prestigious Spotlight Series (Charleston SC), the inaugural organ concert series at the Cathedral of Christ the Light in Oakland CA, the Eccles Organ Festival (Salt Lake City UT), the Co-Cathedral of the Sacred Heart in Houston TX, and recitals sponsored by the Chapters of the American Guild of Organists in Cleveland OH, Kansas City MO, Fairfield County CT, Charlotte NC, Knoxville TN, and Little Rock AR.
 Mr. Ryan's current performance projects include recitals of J.S.
 Bach's monumental Clavier-Übung III in a tour on historically-based organs throughout the United States, including Stanford and Pacific Lutheran universities, St. Joseph Cathedral in Columbus OH, St. Philip Presbyterian Church in Houston TX, Pinnacle Presbyterian Church in Scottsdale AZ, Church of the Transfiguration in Dallas TX, Trinity Cathedral in Cleveland OH, and Christ Church Christiana Hundred in Wilmington DE.

 Mr. Ryan is frequently invited to perform for his peers at conventions, most recently as a featured artist at the 2014 National Convention of the American Guild of Organists held in Boston MA.
-He has also performed solo recitals at three National Conventions of the Organ Historical Society, and performed the opening recital of the 2012 Symposium on Charles Tournemire in Ft.
-Lauderdale/Miami FL.
-Mr. Ryan also serves as faculty, principal organist, and a conductor for the Church Music Association of America and their annual summer Colloquiums where he has performed two recitals, regularly gives lectures and masterclasses, and pursues one of his greatest interests in Western music: Gregorian chant.
+He has also performed solo recitals at three National Conventions of the Organ Historical Society, two summer Colloquiums of the Church Music Association of America, and the opening recital of the 2012 Symposium on Charles Tournemire in Ft.
+Lauderdale/Miami FL

 Born into a musical family in Charlotte NC, Ryan first started playing the organ at age eight.
 He earned a Bachelor of Music degree with academic honors from the Cleveland Institute of Music where he studied organ, improvisation, and church music with Todd Wilson.
 During his undergraduate studies, he was awarded the Henry Fusner Prize for outstanding achievement in the Cleveland Institute of Music’s organ department, and also assisted Todd Wilson at The Church of the Covenant as Student Intern in Music.
 As a student of David Higgs, Ryan received a Master of Music degree from the Eastman School of Music where he also studied improvisation with William Porter and conducting with William Weinert.
 Additionally, he holds the highest-ranking professional certification from the American Guild of Organists, the revered Fellow certificate, as well as the Choirmaster certificate for which he received the Choirmaster Prize.